~ Frequently Asked Questions ~

 - The Administrators will evaluate complete claims in a prompt and fair manner.

 - Consistent with the terms and conditions of the Protocol, any final decision rendered by the Administrators pertaining to an individual claim is fully binding on SSSC.
 SSSC does not have the authority to reject any final decisions rendered by the Administrators.

 - The Administrators will issue each claimant a written determination explaining whether they are eligible and, if so, offering them an amount of reparations the claimant can accept or decline.

-- Each participant will have 60 days from the date they receive their compensation offer to decide if they want to accept the offer and to return the required Release.
+- Each participant will have 60 days from the date they receive their compensation offer to decide if they want to accept the offer and return the signed release.

 - The Program will keep confidential all personal claimant information received from individuals participating in the IHRP, except for the limited purposes detailed in Section D of the Protocol.

-The IHRP is intended to provide monetary reparations for limited types of harm, but it is not the only healing mechanism available to the community.
-SSSC encourages all individuals struggling with the reports of harm or their own experiences within the community to inquire with the Office of Ethics and Professional Standards about the free counseling services available to them.3 SSSC also encourages community members to participate in the community healing initiatives discussed in Section E of the IHRP Protocol.
+The IHRP is intended to provide monetary reparations for limited types of harm, but it is not the only healing mechanism available to the Community.
+SSSC encourages all individuals struggling with the reports of harm or their own experiences within the Community to inquire with the Office of Ethics and Professional Standards about the free counseling services available to them.
+SSSC also encourages participation in the broader healing initiatives discussed in Section E of the IHRP Protocol.